worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 The best way to know if your folder is synced in OneDrive is to check if the folder has the _Status_ column when viewed in the file explorer.
-Any folder with this column (see image blow) is indeed synced in OneDrive.
+Any folder with this column (see image below) is indeed synced in OneDrive and **should not** be used to store clones.

 <img src="https://github.com/worldbank/dime-github-trainings/blob/move-clone/GitHub-resources/DIME-GitHub-Guides/img/clone-onedrive-status.png" width="75%"><!--- Image is read from master branch or use full URL-->